The whole system

 The float switch also switches the pump off before the water level gets too low, so the pump doesn't run dry.

 Alternatively a bell siphon could be used instead of a pump and float switch if there is fall to the irrigation field.
-That is, the irrigation field must be lower than the pump-out tank for gravity to discharge the water.
+The irrigation field must be lower than the pump-out tank for gravity to discharge the water to it.

 Learn more about constructing the pump-out tank and surface irrigation »